viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 ```

 ### AddOrReplaceReadGroups
 Use the Picard's method AddOrReplaceReadGroups to update the readgroup information in the tumor and normal bam files.
-AddOrReplaceReadGroups is distributed as jar file, started with this command:
+AddOrReplaceReadGroups is distributed as jar file, and is started with this command:
 ```
 java -jar $PICARD_HOME/AddOrReplaceReadGroups.jar
 ```